Mario vs. Donkey Kong 2: March of the Minis: Construction Zone

-March of the Minis incorporates a feature that was meant to be included in the cancelled Donkey Kong Plus.
-The player can create levels and upload them wirelessly or over the Nintendo Wi-Fi Connection for friends to play.
-For each floor completed in the main game, its corresponding kit is unlocked for use in the construction zone.
-In addition, when the player completes the minigames for the first 3 floors, 6 floors, and all 8 floors, Special Kits 1, 2, and 3 are unlocked, respectively.
-The player can save up to 8 of their own levels, and download up to 24 levels made by their friends.
-The special kits resemble the Pipe Works Kit, Toadstool Castle Kit, and Jungle Hijinks Kit, with similar music except for the first kit, which plays a different version of the Mushroom Mayhem kit.
-Another difference is that the player moves Mini-Toad, Mini-Peach, and Mini-DK respectively, instead of a Mini-Mario.
+March of the Minis incorporated a feature that was meant to be included in the cancelled Donkey Kong Plus.
+The player could create levels and upload them wirelessly or over the Nintendo Wi-Fi Connection for friends to play.
+For each floor completed in the main game, its corresponding kit was unlocked for use in the construction zone.
+In addition, when the player completed the minigames for the first 3 floors, 6 floors, and all 8 floors, Special Kits 1, 2, and 3 were unlocked, respectively.
+The player could save up to 8 of their own levels, and download up to 24 levels made by their friends.
+The special kits resembled the Pipe Works Kit, Toadstool Castle Kit, and Jungle Hijinks Kit, with similar music except for the first kit, which played a different version of the Mushroom Mayhem kit.
+Another difference is that the players could move Mini-Toad, Mini-Peach, and Mini-DK respectively, instead of a Mini-Mario.

+All online features were retired in May 2014.